jonsamwell/flutter_gherkin/README.md

 #### Flutter Driver Utilities

-For convenience the library provides a static `FlutterDriverUtils` class that abstracts away some common Flutter driver functionality like tapping a button, getting and entering text, checking if an element is present or absent.
+For convenience the library provides a static `FlutterDriverUtils` class that abstracts away some common Flutter driver functionality like tapping a button, getting and entering text, checking if an element is present or absent, waiting for a condition to become true.
 See [lib/src/flutter/utils/driver_utils.dart](lib/src/flutter/utils/driver_utils.dart).

 ### Debugging